GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 - A combination of jars at runtime can have any number of linkage conflicts and behavior conflicts.
 - Version disagreement is a report by a tool, not an actual conflict.
-You can have a version disagreement failure without either linkage or behavior conflicts (a false positive report), or either linkage or behavior conflicts without a version disagreement failure (a false negative report).
+You can have version disagreement without either linkage or behavior conflicts (a false positive report), or either linkage or behavior conflicts without version disagreement (a false negative report).

 ### States of compatibility

-- **Linkage-compatible** (said of a particular version of A and a particular version of B): When these versions are used together, there are no linkage conflicts.
+- **Linkage-compatible** (said of a particular version of A and a particular version of B): When these versions are used together, there are no linkage conflicts between A and B.
 - **Linkage-matchable version** (said of a particular version of A in relation to all versions of B): There exists some version of B such that the version of A and the version of B are linkage-compatible.